 Exchange Privilege.
-You may use proceeds from the redemption of shares of any series of the Trust (a "Cantor Fund") to purchase the same class of shares of another Cantor Fund, provided that shares of the Cantor Fund to be acquired are offered for sale in your state of residence.
-There is no charge for this exchange privilege.
+You may use proceeds from the redemption of shares of any series of the Trust (a "Cantor Fund") to purchase the same class of shares of another Cantor Fund with the same account registration, provided that shares of the Cantor Fund to be acquired are offered for sale in your state of residence.
+There is no charge for this exchange privilege and new account minimums will apply.
 Before making an exchange, you should read the prospectus of the Cantor Fund into which the shares are to be exchanged.
 The class of shares of the Fund to be acquired will be purchased at the NAV next determined after receipt by the administrator of the written exchange request in proper form.
 The exchange of shares of one Cantor Fund for shares of another Cantor Fund is treated, for federal income tax purposes, as a sale on which you may realize a taxable gain or loss.
 To prevent the abuse of the exchange privilege to the disadvantage of other shareholders, each Cantor Fund reserves the right to terminate or modify the exchange privilege upon 60 days' notice to shareholders.